 Olá Onda Guesthouse is located up on a hill on the northern side of the city Ericeira, in a quiet area.
 The beautiful beach and surf spot Matadouro is only 10 minutes walking, and the famous beach of Ribeira D’ilhas is 3 kilometers to the north.
 The guesthouse has 5 rooms for 2 to 3 people.
 All rooms all have a private bathroom, and some have a private balcony with sea view.
 There is a common area where breakfast is served and where you can grab a drink from the fridge.
 Our villa is surrounded by a big garden with terraces to lounge on, and a swimmingpool where you can enjoy the sea view and relax all day long.
 If you have any questions, don’t hesitate to contact us or check out our Frequently Asked Questions page!

 Some call it the most important meal of the day.
-That’s why we take this very seriously and breakfast is included in the price of the room.
-All days there will be fresh juice, coffee, tea, home made granola, yogurt, fruit, warm Portuguese bread and cheese.
-Some days there might even be pancakes… Who knows.
+That’s why we take breakfast very serious and it’s included in the price of the room.
+All days there will be fruit juice, coffee, tea, granola, yogurt, milk, fresh fruit, Portuguese bread, cheese, jam, Nutella, butter and eggs.

 If you have any allergies or follow a special diet please let us know beforehand, and we will do our best to meet your breakfast needs.